Doulas? A Do-What?!

-The thought of labor and birth can be a very scary thought for many women.
-Images of hospitals, fear, being alone, and pain can fill our thoughts and create a lot of anxiety for those who are new to birth or have had a bad experience previously.
-Enter-the modern doula.
+The thought of labor and birth can be scary.
+Images of hospitals, pain, fear, and being alone fill the mind and create a great deal of anxiety for those who are new to birth or who previously have had a bad experience.

 A doula provides:

-–communication facilitation between the laboring family and her care provider.
+facilitation between the laboring family and their care provider.

-In an effort to understand what a quality doula really means, we did conducted an informal research among doulas, nurses, and other women to come up with a list of quality doula characteristics.
-Our coursework is tailored to make sure that our students receive training to help them develop these characteristics.
+In an effort to understand the characteristics of a good doula, we’ve conducted informal research among doulas, nurses, and other professionals to put together a list of quality characteristics.
+Our coursework is tailored so that our students receive training to help develop these characteristics.

-Empathy: Empathy is defined as “the ability to step into the shoes of another person, aiming to understand their feelings and perspectives, and to use that understanding to guide our actions” (Krznaric, 2012).
-This is a particularly important quality because a doula needs to be able to understand what a birthing woman needs in order to provide her with support.
-It is also something that is difficult to do for those of us who come into this work with such a passion and an idea of what birth should or should not be.
-We work on this in New Beginnings through communication skills and mindfulness training, both of which help the doula to look outside herself and practice the skills needed to understand other’s point of views.
+Empathy is defined as “the ability to step into the shoes of another person, aiming to understand their feelings and perspectives, and to use that understanding to guide our actions” (Krznaric, 2012).
+This is a particularly important quality because a doula needs to understand what a birthing family needs, in order to provide support.
+Sometimes this can be difficult for those of us who come into this work with passionate ideals of what birth should or should not be.
+At New Beginnings, we work on this through communication skills and mindfulness training.
+Both of these help the doula to look outside their own self and practice the skills needed to understand other’s point of views.

-Flexible: Birth can be unpredictable and anyone helping women in birth should be able to have the skills necessary to accommodate the changing needs of a birthing mother.
-New Beginnings offers a course that is also provided as a part of certification that helps to make a client centered plan that can also be flexible.
+Birth can be unpredictable.
+Anyone helping with birth should have the skills necessary to accommodate the changing needs of a birthing family.
+New Beginnings offers a course, also provided as part of certification, that helps to make an adaptable, client-centered plan.

-Professional: What constitutes professional behavior for a doula has been debated, but New Beginnings put out a statement, after much research, that states five behaviors a professional doula should exhibit.
+What constitutes professional behavior has been debated broadly.
+Therefore, New Beginnings put out a statement, after much research, which states five behaviors a professional doula should exhibit.
 These include the promotion of the public good, being able to collaborate, having ethical standards, providing quality work, and gaining an education.

-Non-judgmental: A quality doula knows that she has her own biases and that she should work hard to keep those out of her birth work as much as possible.
-This will allow her to provide her client with care that is more centered around the client’s needs, not the doula’s.
+A quality doula knows that they have their own biases and that they should work hard to keep those out of their birth work as much as possible.
+This will allow them to provide their client with care that is centered around the client’s needs, not the doula’s.

 Krznaric, Roman.
 (2012).
 Six habits of highly empathic people.
 Retrieved online March 9, 2017.